Five Indian-origin persons, Indian activist feature in TIME magazine's list of 100 emerging leaders | Business

 Bhim Army chief Chandra Shekhar Aazad is also on the list.

-''Nonetheless, Sunak remains the country's most popular politician, according to the pollster YouGov.
-And he's the oddsmakers' favorite to be Britain's next Prime Minister," it added.
+''Nonetheless, Sunak remains the country’s most popular politician, according to the pollster YouGov.
+And he’s the oddsmakers’ favourite to be Britain’s next Prime Minister,” it added.

 On Mehta, 34, the TIME profile said that in the initial days of the COVID-19 pandemic, Instacart “faced a tidal wave of orders, as people with means opted en masse to pay the service’s workers to buy groceries for them.”
 Mehta describes that period as a “wartime moment,” it said.